 What is an Ayurvedic

-Ayurvedic Health Counselors are competent in health promotion and disease prevention (svasthavritta).
+Ayurvedic Practitioners are competent in health promotion and disease prevention (svasthavritta) and are trained to address disease pathology as seen through the Ayurvedic model.

-An Ayurvedic Health Counselor utilizes the principles of Ayurvedic medicine to create diet and lifestyle (ahara and vihara) recommendations according to their assessment of the patient’s Ayurvedic constitution and imbalances (prakriti and vikriti), state of the doshas, agni, dhatus, malas, and manas (mind).
+An Ayurvedic Practitioner utilizes the principles of Ayurvedic medicine to create diet and lifestyle (ahara and vihara) recommendations according to their assessment of the patient’s Ayurvedic constitution and imbalances (prakriti and vikriti), state of the doshas, agni, dhatus, malas, and manas (mind).

 They educate, motivate and counsel patients in order to support them to be successful in implementing the principles of Ayurveda into their lives.
-Ayurvedic Counselors refer patients whose disease state (samprapti) is beyond the third stage to Ayurvedic Practitioners or Doctors of Ayurveda for diagnosis (nidana) and treatment (cikitsa) of disease.
-A responsible Ayurvedic Counselor will always refer patients to medical practitioners as necessary,
+Ayurvedic Practitioners may refer clients to Ayurvedic Doctors for diagnosis (nidana) and treatment (cikitsa) of disease.
+Responsible Ayurvedic Practitioners will always refer patients to medical practitioners as necessary.